lbehnke/hermesftp/README.txt

 Hermes FTP Server
 -----------------

+  Hermes FTP Server is a free, cross-platform FTP server adhering to RFC 959, RFC 2228, RFC 2389, and RFC 2428.
+  It is being developed in Java with a strong focus on security and extensibility.
+  Currently, these features are supported:

+    * Active and passive transfer mode.

+    * Customizable data channel ports (firewall friendly).

+    * Block transmission mode and mainframe record structure.

+    * ASCII, EBCDIC, and UTF-8 codepages.

+    * Data encryption via 128-Bit Secure Sockets Layer (SSL/TLS).

+    * Authentication via implicit or explicit SSL/TLS.

+    * Network protocols IPv4 and IPv6.

+    * Data compression (MODE Z).

+    * Executable as Windows service or Linux daemon.

+    * Management of users and user groups via XML file.

+    * Supports anonymous FTP users.

+    * Global and group based bandwidth limits.

+    * Group based resource consumption limits

+    * Group based data access control.

+    * User password encryption.

+    * Per-user and per-session statistics.

+    * Embedded web console for monitoring statistics, logs etc. via browser.

+    * Configurable log4j logging.

+    * Strong focus on extensibility and abilitity to integrate into different environments.

+   Hermes FTP server is a console application, configured exclusively through XML files.
+   An embedded web server allows for monitoring resource consumption, session statistics, user statistics and log files via web browser.

-Hermes FTP Server is a free, cross-platform FTP server adhering to RFC 775, RFC 959, RFC 2228, and RFC 2389.
-It is fully implemented in Java, documented, and was developed with extensibility in mind.
-Currently, the following features are supported:
+  Hermes FTP Server is a free, cross-platform FTP server adhering to RFC 959, RFC 2228, RFC 2389, and RFC 2428.
+  It is being developed in Java with a strong focus on security and extensibility.
+  Currently, these features are supported:

- - Active and passive transfer mode.</li>
+    * Active and passive transfer mode.

+    * Customizable data channel ports (firewall friendly).

+    * Block transmission mode and mainframe record structure.

+    * ASCII, EBCDIC, and UTF-8 codepages.

+    * Data encryption via 128-Bit Secure Sockets Layer (SSL/TLS).

- - Authentication via implicit or explicit SSL/TLS.</li>
+    * Authentication via implicit or explicit SSL/TLS.

- - Data protection via SSL/TLS.</li>
- - ASCII and EBCDIC codepages.</li>
+    * Network protocols IPv4 and IPv6.

+    * Data compression (MODE Z).

+    * Executable as Windows service or Linux daemon.

+    * Management of users and user groups via XML file.

+    * Supports anonymous FTP users.

- - User and user group manager.
+    * Global and group based bandwidth limits.

- - Group based resource consumption limits and data access permissions.</li>
+    * Group based resource consumption limits

- - Usage statistics.</li>
+    * Group based data access control.

+    * User password encryption.

+    * Per-user and per-session statistics.

+    * Embedded web console for monitoring statistics, logs etc. via browser.

+    * Configurable log4j logging.

+    * Strong focus on extensibility and abilitity to integrate into different environments.

-Hermes FTP comes as console application, configured exclusively through XML files.
+   Hermes FTP server is a console application, configured exclusively through XML files.
-In its current version there is no interactive administration client available.
+   An embedded web server allows for monitoring resource consumption, session statistics, user statistics and log files via web browser.

    Apart from FTP specific settings, such as connection limits or supported cipher suites, the internal structure of the application can be configured as well.
-You can implement new commands or modify existing commands without the need to recompile the whole application.
-If you are familiar with the Spring Framework you are probably also familiar with the concept of "dependency injection", also known as "inversion of control".
-Hermes FTP is based on the Spring Framework and hence adopts this concept making it easy to extend the functionality of the software.
+The IoC based architecture allows for registering new FTP commands or replacing existing ones without the need to recompile the Hermes FTP server application.
+   Hence, by reimplementing a subset of the FTP command classes, you could make Hermes FTP server behave like an EJB client delegating requests directly to an application server instead of accessing the local file system.
+Hermes FTP Server is based on the Spring Framework.
+So, if you are familiar with this framework and its underlying concept of dependency injection  you will get started quickly developing customized extensions.

 Building the Application
 ------------------------